rosin-project/rxros2/README.md

 #### Send Request

-Besides the publish/subscribe model, ROS also provides a request/reply model that allows a remote procedure call (RPC) to be send from one node (request) and handled by another node (reply) - it is a typical client-server mechanism that can be useful in distributed systems.
+Besides the publish/subscribe model, ROS2 also provides a request/reply model that allows a remote procedure call (RPC) to be send from one node (request) and handled by another node (reply) - it is a typical client/server mechanism that can be useful in distributed systems.

-RxROS only provides a means to send a request, i.e. the client side.
-The server side will have to be created exactly the same way as it is done it ROS.
+RxROS2 only provides a means to send a request, i.e. the client side.
+The server side will have to be created exactly the same way as it is done it ROS2.
 To send a request the rxros2.send_request operator is called.
-It take a service name as argument and service type that specifies the type of the observable message stream the operation was applied on.
+It take a node, a service type and a service name as argument.
 The service type consists of a request and response part.
-The request part must be filled out prior to the service call and the result will be a new observable stream where the response part has been filled out by the server part.
+The request part must be filled out prior to the service call and the result part will be a new observable stream that is returned by the send_request operator.

 ##### Syntax: